Dairyland Auto is a smaller insurance carrier that may often be overlooked by consumers due to its modest size.

 Although claim processing is the focal point in customer satisfaction studies, it’s also a good idea to take an in-depth look at several other categories that can give a more complete picture of the company’s standing with consumers.
 These include the company’s policy offerings, pricing, whether it has local agents, how helpful its call center representatives are, and its website.

-Better Business Bureau provides a score of A+ for Dairyland’s parent company, Sentry insurance, with regards to customer interaction and support.
+Better Business Bureau provides a score of A+ for Dairyland’s parent company, Sentry insurance, in regards to customer interaction and support.

 Though the posted complaints only give the company 1 out of 5 stars, it’s important to remember that it’s often only the disgruntled consumers who take the time to rate a company.
 All 112 complaints over the past three years have been answered in a timely fashion, however, indicating that the company responds to queries and takes them seriously.